spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-generic.md

 We offer Kubernetes as a core pack in Palette.

-Review [Maintenance Policy](/integrations/maintenance-policy) to learn about pack update and deprecation schedules.
+Review the [Maintenance Policy](/integrations/maintenance-policy) to learn about pack update and deprecation schedules.

 <br />